 The input parameters are described as follows:

-arr_list: A list of arrays on which the union operation will be performed.
+arr_list: the list of arrays for which the union is to be calculated.

 The return value is of array type.

-- Nested arrays support: The input arrays can be nested arrays, but the nesting levels of all arrays must be consistent.
-When the arrays are nested, the operation is performed on the first-level arrays.
-Even if the elements of two arrays are the same but in a different order, they will be considered different arrays.
+- Nested arrays: The input arrays can be nested arrays, but all arrays must have the same level of nesting.
+When the arrays are nested, the elements at the first level are used for the operation.
+Even if two arrays have the same elements but in different orders, they are considered different arrays.

 Here are some examples: